 KIT athlete wins bronze at EUC Taekwondo

-The European University Taekwondo Championships in Croatia were the fourth event of its kind and the first time that a KIT athlete participated.
-Kai Kleindienst from the General University Sports (ADH) was nominated due to his outstanding performance at the German University Championships (DHM) 2015, where he won silver.
+The European University Taekwondo Championships in Croatia were the fourth event of its kind and the first time that a KIT athlete took part.
+Kai Kleindienst from General University Sports (ADH) was nominated due to his outstanding performance at the German University Championships (DHM) 2015, where he won silver.
 For Kleindienst, the nomination made his dream of competing in an international tournament come true.
-To prepare for such a tournament, he trained under the guidance of KIT coach Robert Plasa as well as the coach of his club, Marek Langer (Kwak Kum Sik).
-In order to be well prepared physically and mentally, independent training was also on the daily schedule in addition to the usual training sessions.
+To prepare for such a tournament, he trained under the guidance of KIT coach Robert Plasa and the coach of his club, Marek Langer (Kwak Kum Sik).
+In order to prepare himself physically and mentally, independent training was also on the daily schedule in addition to the usual training sessions.

 Accreditation was scheduled for the first day of the four-day event.
 After the weigh-in on the second day, the lists of participants were announced.
-Here it became apparent that the competition was greater than expected.
-Fighters from the upper world rankings participated in all weight classes.
-In contrast to the usual knockout system in Taekwondo, there was a round robin system.
-That is, everyone fights against everyone and at the end, similar to the group stage of major soccer tournaments, the placement is determined based on the results.
-Each fight went over three rounds of 1:30 minutes each.
+This showed that the competition was greater than expected.
+Fighters from the upper world rankings took part in all weight classes.
+In contrast to the usual knockout system in taekwondo, the fighters competed in a round-robin system.
+This means that everyone fights against everyone else and at the end, similar to the group stage of major soccer tournaments, the ranking is determined based on the results.
+Each fight lasted three rounds of 1:30 minutes each.

 Bad luck with injuries in the first fight

 In his first fight, Kai Kleindienst had to face this year's world championship participant from Belarus, Kanstantsin Yarmak.
-Here Kleindienst made a strong start and reached 1:0 already in the first round.
-He was able to keep this result until the third round, when he got injured.
-As a result, he did not manage to keep the lead and had to settle for a 1:5 defeat.
-With the injury Kai Kleindienst had to fight two more fights.
-Armin Gredic, the European Championship participant from Bosnia and Herzegovina, and the Austrian Philipp Schmidmayr were waiting for him next.
-With the injury it became more difficult to reach the front places.
-Nevertheless, Kai Kleindienst made it to the podium and took third place.
+Kleindienst got off to a strong start and was already 1:0 up in the first round, a result he was able to maintain until the third round, when he suffered an injury.
+As a result, he was unable to maintain the lead and had to settle for a 1:5 defeat.
+With the injury, Kai Kleindienst had to fight two more matches.
+Armin Gredic, the European Championship participant from Bosnia-Herzegovina, and Austria's Philipp Schmidmayr were waiting for him next.
+The injury made it more difficult to reach the top places.
+Nevertheless, Kai Kleindienst made it onto the podium and took third place.

-Remarkable beside the sporty was also the whole supporting program.
+In addition to the sports, the entire supporting program was also remarkable.
 The participants stayed in a 3-star hotel on the Adriatic coast.
-In addition, there were the well-organized shuttle buses to the competitions as well as to the events, such as the opening ceremony.
-At the opening ceremony, each university entered with its own flag.
-The speeches of the responsible persons were rounded off by a dance performance of a local group.
-There was a friendly atmosphere and through the multinational diversity of the participants many new contacts and intercultural bonds could be established.
+There were also well-organized shuttle buses to the competitions and events, such as the opening ceremony.
+Each university entered with its own flag.
+The speeches by the officials were rounded off by a dance performance by a local group.
+There was a friendly atmosphere and the multinational diversity of the participants meant that many new contacts and intercultural bonds were forged.